 July 7 BPSD Organizational Mt

-All meetings are in the Clubhouse at 9:00 AM after a ten minute recess the BPPOA meeting will begin.
-The BPPOA meeting is the annual meeting including election of officers.
+All meetings are in the Clubhouse at 9:00 AM after a ten minute recess the BPPOA meeting will begin except for the Annual BPPOA meeting.

 Type your paragraph here.